 Take a good look at your self.
 Look at your reflection in the mirror.
 What do you see?
 A self portrait is a study of yourself both physically and emotionally.
 What is your natural gaze?
 How do you see yourself in the world?
-Making a self portrait is an opportunity to spend time with your self mapping your physical image, but also your interests, feelings, fantasies, and your moment in time.
+Making a self portrait is an opportunity to spend time with yourself mapping your physical image, but also your interests, feelings, fantasies, and your moment in time.
+Take a moment to assess yourself with this Find Your Strength Assessment.
 A self portrait is a picture or image that you make which expresses the depth of personality.
 Artists and designers make self portraits as exercises in expression and character portrayal.
 Self portraits can tell a story (narrative).
 They can express a fantasy side to a person’s alter ego.
 A self portrait can be a metaphor for the essence of a person.

 Strike a pose!
 Reveal yourself!

 Activity 1 – Fantasy or Abstract or Metaphorical Self Portrait

 Ever imagine you were a lion tamer, an astronaut, a world leader?
 Ever think of yourself as a form of weather?
 What color(s) do you think you emit?
 Now is your chance to change your image…become whoever you want to be, wear what ever you dream of wearing.
 This third self portrait of your choice celebrates the often unseen or not before known side of your personality.
 Change your hair; change your clothes.
 Speak to your inner soul!
 Chart a spectrum of colors, shapes, textures.